Small Business Services Directory

 Prospect Capital Corporation is a publicly traded private equity firm based in New York City.
 Having elected to operate as a Business Development Company, Prospect manages a portfolio of $750 million and targets investments of between $5 million to $50 million in North American small and mid-sized businesses.
 Prospect originally concentrated on energy investments, but has in recent years broaden its portfolio, a diversification reflected in the 2007 renaming of the company from Prospect Energy to Prospect Capital.
 The company specializes in mezzanine debt and non-control debt financing for management teams and financial sponsors and additionally makes selective control acquisitions by providing multiple levels of the capital structure.
 While energy remains a focus, Prospect

 Qualitas of Life is a non-profit organization that provides financial education to Hispanic immigrant families in New York.
 Qualitas of Life facilitates immigrants' access to financial literacy programs and financial services.
-Qualitas' financial education workshops began in 2007 and they have expanded to teach workshops in community centers in all five boroughs of New York City.
+Qualitas' financial education workshops began in 2007 and they have expanded to teach workshops in community centers in all five boroughs of New York City and beyond.